KendoTarakate/nightfall_overlay/README.md

 - 📥 Installation

-Install Minecraft Fabric ONLY!
+<pre>  Install Minecraft Fabric ONLY!

-Make sure Plasmo Voice is installed on the server.
+Make sure Plasmo Voice(version 2.1.5) is installed on the server.

 Download this addon and place it in the server’s mods folder.

-Restart the server.
+Restart the server.  </pre>

 - 📝 Usage

-Join the server and run:
+<pre>  Join the server and run:

 /nick set "<your nickname>"

-Your new nickname will now appear on the Plasmo Voice overlay whenever you speak.
+Your new nickname will now appear on the Plasmo Voice overlay whenever you speak.  </pre>

 - 📌 Notes

-Your Minecraft username does not change – only the Plasmo Voice overlay name.
+<pre>  Your Minecraft username does not change – only the Plasmo Voice overlay name.

 This addon is cosmetic only.

-Bugs and crashes may happen since this is still under development.
+Bugs and crashes may happen since this is still under development.  </pre>

 - 📜 License